pryv/service-mfa/README.md

-# Service-2fa
+# Service-mfa

-A service for adding two factor authentication on top of Pryv.io login calls.
+A service for adding multi-factor authentication on top of Pryv.io login calls.

 Prerequisites: Node v8+, Yarn v1+